Distance Learning: Apply for Financial Aid

 - No Need Letter: This letter/email informs the student that he/she is not eligible to receive any federal or state grants.
-It gives information about other options which include the Federal Work-Study program, institutional scholarships, direct loans, or alternative loans.
+It gives information about other options which include the Federal Work-Study program, institutional scholarships, and the tuition payment plan.
 Applications and/or websites are provided for each of these options.

-- Request for Additional Information/Verification Letter: This letter/email informs the student that the FAO needs additional information before the office can complete processing the application.
+- Request for Additional Information/Document Tracking Letter: This letter/email informs the student that the FAO needs additional information before the office can complete processing the application.
 If selected for verification, submit all requested information as soon as possible.
 Faxed copies are acceptable and may be sent to 828-627-4513.

-The FAO will mail an award letter/email and put the award information on the student account.
+The FAO will e mail an award notifcation and put the award information on the student account.
+THis awrd information may be viewed on your WebAdvisor account.
 Once the student registers for classes, the tuition and fees will be automatically charged against the award to the extent that funds are available.
 The student is responsible for any charges remaining after all of the financial aid is used.

 Students who wish to apply for HCC’s Scholarships may complete the application online by accessing this link for Scholarship Application.
 Students need complete only one scholarship application per academic year for all HCC scholarships.
 The scholarship committee meets as needed to select recipients who are notified via postal service.